jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 Notes: these paper wallet have been impaired with red lines to prevent their use.
 This is a simple option but you can make your own public and private keys compatible with your chosen CC.

-## 8- How to protect a CC wallet?
+## How to protect a CC wallet
-8.1.
 Print or record the address and private key.
-8.1.1.
 Backup the private key.
-8.1.1.1. (optional) download from github to check the authenticity by matching the SHA256 hash of the HTML with the SHA256 hash available in the signed version history document linked on the footer of this site.).
+(optional) download from github to check the authenticity by matching the SHA256 hash of the HTML with the SHA256 hash available in the signed version history document linked on the footer of this site.).
-8.1.2.
 Your private key is a secret do not share it is not public.
 Whoever you share your private key with can then access and spend all the CC at that address.
-8.1.3.
 Your paper wallet is like cash.
-8.2.
 Add funds to your wallet by asking for CC to be sent to your CC address.
-8.3.
 Your balance can be verified on your smart phone or on blockchain.info or blockexplorer.com by scanning or typing or entering your CC address.
-8.4.
 Risks.
 CC stored on a device are lost if you lose it so you MUST back it up and keep it safe offsite or online and remember your backup location and password.
 Payments are irreversible (CC sent into the void are lost forever).
 If you uninstall a wallet you must transfer its funds beforehand.
 When you delete a CC wallet the wallet's transactions and funds become inaccessible.
 If an active online wallet needs to be deleted you must first transfer its fund in another wallet such as a cold storage paper wallet.
 You should then inform whoever will inherit your money when you pass away about the wallet location and secret key otherwise all funds will remain in the wallet forever and never accessible or usable so they will be lost for your posterity.
 Only install apps you fully trust, malicious apps could be trying to steal your funds.
 Only keep on your smart phone a small reasonable amount for your routine use and keep your main investments offline.
 If you have an important amount or CC you should transfer it in cold storage (paper wallet backed up and kept in safe and different location) that is how CC investors keep their funds.

-## 9- How to spend CC?
+## How to spend
-9.1.
 Go to blockchain.info.
-9.2.
 Scan the balance of your private key into your account or.
-9.3.
 Store your funds on your smartphone wallet (bitcoin litecoin ether dash dogecoin) to be spent later.

 ## What are the regulatory compliance requirements?
 It depends on the country where the CC are used. see https://en.wikipedia.org/wiki/Legality_of_bitcoin_by_country_or_territory